Ingefast/metagene_express/README.md

 # REFERENCES

-Modified versions of this scripts have been used to process the the datasets in the following papers:
+Modified versions of this scripts have been used to process the datasets in the following papers:

 1. Schatlowski N et al (2014).
 Hypomethylated pollen bypasses the interploidy hybridization barrier in *Arabidopsis*. **Plant Cell** 26 (9) 3556-68.
 2. Martinez G et al (2018).
 Paternal easiRNAs regulate parental genome dosage in *Arabidopsis*. **Nature Genetics** 50 (2) 193-198.